vaibhavjhingran/android_app/README.md

 ## Running Tests

+Before running the tests, you may need to install `python 3.7.x` on your machine.
+The simplest way for macs is to use homebrew.
+`brew install python`
+This install `pip` the package installer along with python.
+Once done you can check the installation by typing `python --version` in the terminal.
+Additionally, i prefer to alias `python3 as python` which can be done in your `bash profile` or `.zshrc` files.
+All python commands mentioned below take advantage of that alias setting.

 It is important to create an emulator device in android studio.
 A sample config used in this project is:
 `Pixel 2 XL API 23 Marshmellow`